hzk2021/204304Z_SITConnect/README.md

 ## Description

-Automatically triggers that identifies threats and implements mitigation methods for common vulnerabilities, specifically those in the OWASP Top 10 & MITRE.
+ Triggers that automatically identify threats and implements mitigation methods for common vulnerabilities, specifically those in the OWASP Top 10 & MITRE.
 Technologies employed include reCAPTCHA, Regex, SQL and Cryptography

 ## Built Using